 The several whitewashed greenhouses where pineapples and strawberries are grown add to the feeling of being on a “working” plantation and our morning pineapple tour with Edgar was interesting and informational.
 There are also several avocado, fruit and banana trees on the property which adds to the overall “farm-to-table” ambience.

-With its high-walled gated entrance, generous parking and a private, secluded feeling Herdade do Ananas was truly one of our favorite stays.
+With its high-walled gated entrance, generous parking and a private, secluded feeling Herdade do Ananas Stay was truly one of our favorites.

 Rooms & Amenities